- Dean of Students

 - Hosaeus Fitness Center/ Recreational Sports & Fitness

 - International Programs

 - Outdoor Recreation Program

 174 Strand Union Building

 The Dean of Students Office staff is available to students, parents, faculty and members of the community for consultation about student-related matters, both academic and non-academic.
-We support a number of campus programs, including Fraternity/Sorority Life, Student Conduct, and Parent and Family Relations.
+We support a number of campus programs, including Fraternity/Sorority Life, Student Conduct, and Parent & Family Relations.
 We also provide support for students as they develop necessary skills as adult members of our academic community.
-Undergraduate students who find it necessary to drop to zero credits in a semester must come to the Dean of Students Office to obtain a university withdrawal (within Registrar-approved deadlines).

 221 Strand Union BuildingThe Associated Students of Montana State University (ASMSU) provides essential elements to a rewarding college experience: representation, education, entertainment, and service programs.

 Art exhibits, concerts, films, comedy, lively arts, and lectures

 - Day Care